 \section{Introduction}

-Associated prime ideals play an important role in the study of commutative Noetherian rings.
-The notion of associated prime ideals is strongly related to primary decomposition and non-zerodivisors, and is common knowledge in the field of commutative rings.
-Details on general propositions regarding associated prime ideals can be found in, for example, \cite[Chapter ${\rm I V}$]{B}. {\it Bourbaki filtrations} are one of the important results in the study of associated prime ideals (\cite[Chapter ${\rm I V}$, Section 1, 4.
-Theorems 1 and 2]{B}).
-This result is a generalization of the composition series for modules of finite length, and can be applied to demonstrate the multiplicative formula on Hilbert functions.
-Furthermore, a graded version of Bourbaki filtrations were presented in \cite[Chapter ${\rm I V}$, Section 3, 1.
-Proposition 2.]{B}.
-However, because the filtrations cannot control the shifts, we could only evaluate the leading coefficients of the Hilbert function.

-In this study, we consider another graded filtration that can control the shifts for finitely generated graded modules generated in a single degree.
+In this paper, we give a new construction of graded filtration that can control the shifts for finitely generated graded modules.
+By using this new filtration, we later obtain the inequality of the first three Hilbert coefficients.
 Let us present our notation to state our results precisely.
-Let $R=\bigoplus_{n\ge 0}R_n$ be a standard graded Noetherian ring of dimension $d \ge 2$ such that $R_0$ is an Artinian local ring with the unique maximal ideal $\fkm$.
-Suppose that $\fkm R$ is a prime ideal, and set $\fkp=\fkm R$.
+Let $R=\bigoplus_{n\ge 0}R_n$ be a standard graded Noetherian ring of dimension $\ge 2$ such that $R_0$ is an Artinian local ring with the unique maximal ideal $\fkm_0$.
 Recall that for a finitely generated graded $R$-module $M$ of dimension $s$, there exist the integers $\rme_0(M), \rme_1(M), \dots, \rme_{s-1}(M)$ such that

 for $n \gg 0$ (\cite[Theorem 4.1.3]{BH}), where $\ell(*)$ denotes the length. $\rme_0(M), \rme_1(M), \dots, \rme_{s-1}(M)$ are called the {\it Hilbert coefficients} of $M$.
 Then, the first main theorem of this paper can be stated as follows: